dsagman/picat/picat.md

 - The biggest gain is from tabling the function `f` which indicates if a given coordinate is a wall or open space.
 - The `planner` will use the function named `heuristic`, if provided, as an aid in finding the solution.
 Here this approach helped by providing the "Manhattan distance" to the solution for part 1.
-- For part 2 there are two algorithms, a standard depth first search (DFS) which does not use the solver and a "brute force" approach of just calling the solver on every possible coordinate that's up to 50 steps away from the start.
+- For part 2 there are two algorithms, a standard breadth first search (BFS) which does not use the solver and a "brute force" approach of just calling the solver on every possible coordinate that's up to 50 steps away from the start.
-- I couldn't wrap my head around DFS and had to turn to ChatGPT, which, except for some syntax errors, provided the code.
+- I couldn't wrap my head around BFS and had to turn to ChatGPT, which, except for some syntax errors, provided the code.
 This runs super fast, 0.001 seconds.
 - For the brute force solution, Picat is fast enough to get it done in less than 0.4 seconds.